MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/lowcode-plug-ins-examples.md

 ### Sample for AITranslate

 You can perform text translation with the **AITranslate** function.
 It currently supports translation to English (Example scenario: If customers report issues in different languages, you could introduce a new column to capture a version of their issue description that is translated to English).
+You can use this action in instant or automated low-code plug-ins.

 In this demonstration we will use an instant plug-in to quickly try the function and see the result.